Writing on design, AI and everything in between.

 Thoughts on product design, AI, leadership and the occasional life reflection — collected here as I figure things out.

-Real UX doesn't come from better methodologies.
-It comes from enforcement mechanisms that make user research non-negotiable.
-Here's how organisations actually escaped FaUX.
+Real UX comes from enforcement mechanisms that make user research non-negotiable.
+Here's how organisations escape FaUX.

 Workshops that go nowhere.
 Research that's ignored.
 Designers with no influence.
 It's called FaUX — Fake UX — and it's costing more than you think.

-Talk to your imagined future self to set goals, learn from regrets, and gain confidence for your own ever-evolving hero's journey.
-Embrace the unknown and actively shape your destiny through this powerful self-discovery tool.
+Engage in dialogue with your imagined future self to set goals, learn from regrets, and gain confidence for your hero's journey.

 Types of cognitive load, and solutions to reduce it, including chunking & progressive disclosure.